Leader (2010 film): Plot

-The fictional Andhra Pradesh Chief Minister Sanjeevayya is mortally wounded in a bomb attack, and expresses his wish for his son Arjun to succeed as the next CM in his dying breath.
+The fictional Andhra Pradesh Chief Minister Sanjeevayya is mortally wounded in a bomb attack, and in his last moments expresses the wish for his son Arjun to succeed him as the next CM.
 As Arjun contemplates his next steps, he learns from Sanjeevayya's diary that his People's Party is plagued with corrupt politicians supported by the elitist party president Mahadevayya, Sanjeevayya's brother.
 When he realizes that his father initially sought reform but inevitably succumbed to corruption himself, Arjun decides to fulfill his father's dream and pursue the People's Party's nomination.

 Arjun recruits political insider Ali and journalist Ratna Prabha to collect information about the People's Party and Dhanunjay, Arjun's criminal cousin and another contender.
 He takes advantage of the existing discontent towards Dhanunjay to covertly ally with his opponents, and wins the party nomination with Mahadevayya's blessing.
 Although Mahadevayya convinces Arjun to make Dhanunjay the Home Minister as pacification, a jealous and furious Dhanunjay orchestrates an assassination attempt on Arjun and is forced to resign when it fails.

 Upon swearing in, Arjun immediately sets forth his anti-corruption agenda but faces resistance when his own party's MLAs are impacted by his policies.
 Dhanunjay seizes the opportunity and conspires with the resentful politicians to plan a coup.
 Anticipating the mutiny, Arjun schemes to ally with the opposing Alliance Party, and woos its leader Munuswami's daughter, Archana.
 While his plan works, Munuswami offers his support on condition that Arjun saves an influential Alliance Party MLA's son accused of raping and murdering a tribal girl.
 When a terrorist attack spreads a wave of criticism, Arjun relents to Munuswami and manages to save his government.

 Following his decision, however, Arjun's mother Rajeswari criticizes him for betraying justice and passes away in her sleep.
 When Archana too leaves him after Dhanunjay informs her of his ploy, Arjun realizes that he has compromised his values to protect his position, and that he can never serve honorably while he is obligated to corrupt politicians.
 He unofficially orders his security chief to kill the MLA's son and his anti-corruption officers to raid and expose every corrupt elite including Mahadevayya, Dhanunjay, and Munuswami.
 He then resigns as the CM to seek reelection as an independent, and with Ali, Ratna Prabha, and Archana's support, wins the bye-election after a vigorous campaign and resolves to bring change.